Jared Brownridge

-Jared Brownridge (born November 13, 1994) is an American professional basketball player for the Delaware Blue Coats of the NBA G League.
-He played college basketball for Santa Clara University.
+Jared Brownridge (born November 13, 1994) is an American professional basketball player who last played for the Delaware Blue Coats of the NBA G League.
+He played college basketball for the Santa Clara Broncos.

 College career

 As a junior, Brownridge posted 20.6 points per game to lead the West Coast Conference in scoring.
 Brownridge averaged 18.1 points, 2.7 rebounds, and 2.8 assists per game as a senior at Santa Clara.
 He finished as the second-leading scorer at Santa Clara with 2,313 points and was a three-time All-Conference selection.

 Professional career

 Pallacanestro Mantovana (2017)

-He signed with Italian team Pallacanestro Mantovana in July 2017.
+After going undrafted in the 2017 NBA draft, Brownridge signed with Italian team Pallacanestro Mantovana in July 2017.

-Delaware 87ers / Blue Coats (2018–present)
+Delaware 87ers / Blue Coats (2018–2025)

 Brownridge signed with the Delaware 87ers in March 2018.
-During the 2018-19 season, he averaged 15.9 points per game.
-Brownridge averaged 15.3 points per game in the 2019-20 season, shooting 38.5 percent from three-point range, before the season was shut down due to the COVID-19 pandemic.
+During the 2018–19 season, he averaged 15.9 points per game.
+Brownridge averaged 15.3 points per game in the 2019–20 season, shooting 38.5 percent from three-point range, before the season was shut down due to the COVID-19 pandemic.
 On October 14, 2021, he was signed and subsequently waived by the Philadelphia 76ers.
-On December 26, 2022, Brownridge was reacquired by the Delaware Blue Coats.
+On December 26, 2022, Brownridge was reacquired by the Delaware Blue Coats, and eventually helped the team win the NBA G League title.

+On October 21, 2023, Brownridge was, again, signed by the 76ers, but was waived the same day and eight days later, he re-joined the Blue Coats.

+On September 4, 2024, Brownridge signed again with the 76ers, but was waived the same day.
+On October 28, he rejoined the Blue Coats.